JayaAbirami/Ex.No.1/README.md

   - **Encoder**: Processes input data and encodes it into a rich representation.
   - **Decoder**: Generates output from the encoded representation, used for tasks like text generation and translation.
 ![image](https://github.com/user-attachments/assets/e278b3c4-f439-44d6-a649-1c45ab64575f)
-### Key Features
-- **Attention Mechanism**: Enables the model to focus on relevant parts of the input sequence, allowing for better context understanding.
-- **Multi-Head Attention**: Allows the model to attend to different parts of the input simultaneously, improving its ability to capture relationships in the data.

 ## 4.2.
 Training